lewisjared/celery/docs/configuration.rst

 number of messages initially.
 Thus the tasks may not be fairly distributed to the workers.

-To disable prefetching, set CELERYD_PREFETCH_MULTIPLIER to 1.
-Setting CELERYD_PREFETCH_MULTIPLIER to 0 will allow the worker to keep consuming as many messages as it wants.
+To disable prefetching, set :setting:`worker_prefetch_multiplier` to 1.
+Changing that setting to 0 will allow the worker to keep consuming as many messages as it wants.

 For more on prefetching, read :ref:`optimizing-prefetch-limit`